 Another company that specializes in small, lightweight travel trailers is Safari Condo.
 These travel trailers are inspired by aircraft design to be aerodynamic and durable.
 Part of the Alto line’s appeal is the independent Flexiride suspension that gives great stability to its weld-free aluminum frame.

-Safari Condo is also environmentally conscious, designing this travel trailer to be towed with minimal fuel usage and by smaller vehicles.
-These trailers are also built using mostly recyclable materials.
-Three Alto models (R1713, R1723, & F1743) enjoy dry weights under 1900 lbs.
+These trailers get on our list of the best small travel trailers because they’re environmentally conscious.
+Designers built them to be towed with minimal fuel usage and by smaller vehicles.
+These trailers are made with mostly recyclable materials.
+Three Alto models (R1713, R1723, & F1743) have dry weights under 1900 lbs.

-The F17 series is a fixed roof model which the company bills as a “European-style.”
-This model includes double-glazed panoramic acrylic windows with a built-in blind and screen combination system that gives the feeling of being outdoors when inside the trailer.
+This is a fixed roof model which the company bills as a “European-style.”
+You’ll know why when you see the double-glazed panoramic acrylic windows with a built-in blind and screen combination system.
+This gives the feeling of being outdoors when inside the trailer.

 The F1743 sleeps 3-4 people with a 60 x 81 queen size bed and the conversion of the front dining area into a 36 x 81 bed.
 This model also features a fully enclosed interior shower and toilet as well as a large bathroom cabinet and a large wardrobe.

-The largest model Alto is the F21 series which also has a fixed roof and a greater exterior height of just over 101 inches.
+You can’t get bigger than the Alto, the F21 series which also has a fixed roof and a greater exterior height of just over 101 inches.
 The F2114 model differs from the F17 model in its more spacious interior and additional storage.
-The F2114 is designed to fit 4 people and includes both king (a whopping 80 x 81) and queen (60 x 81) beds.
+This small trailer is designed to fit 4 people and includes both king (a whopping 80 x 81) and queen (60 x 81) beds.

-Customers love the amount of natural light inside the Alto models and the way this easy to tow trailer doesn’t sacrifice on stability, even in heavy crosswinds.
+Customers love the amount of natural light inside the Alto models.
+They also appreciate how this easy to tow trailer doesn’t sacrifice on stability, even in heavy crosswinds.

 10. Airstream Basecamp

-A staple brand in the RV world, Airstream’s Basecamp is its smallest model, designed for those stepping up from tent camping or first-timers who want to spend time outdoors.
+A staple brand in the RV world, Airstream’s Basecamp is the company’s smallest model.
+This unit is designed for those stepping up from tent camping or first-timers who want to try RVing.

-Basecamp’s exterior length starts at 16’3″ and has an interior height of 6’3.5″ enclosed in a floor plan ingeniously designed with a kitchen, bathroom, and dining area that converts to sleeping space for two.
+Basecamp’s exterior length starts at 16’3″ and has an interior height of 6’3.5″ enclosed in a floor plan ingeniously designed.
+It features a kitchen, bathroom, and dining area that converts to sleeping space for two.
 Basecamp models run all the way up to the 20X, which is 20ft. long and includes loads of other features.
 Our focus here is on the Basecamp 16.

-This small travel trailer has a wet bath with a shower, toilet, and sink in one enclosed space.
-The shower head pass-through makes it convenient to create an outdoor shower as well.
+The bathroom has a wet bath with a shower, toilet, and sink in one enclosed space.
+A stylish shower head pass-through makes it convenient to create an outdoor shower as well.

-The front of the travel trailer is the kitchen with a two-burner gas stove, sink, microwave, and fridge.
-The cooking space also includes spice and grocery storage and the countertop follows the curve of the trailer and faces the gorgeous panoramic windows.
+A kitchen has a two-burner gas stove, sink, microwave, and fridge.
+You’ll love the cooking space, which also includes spice and grocery storage.
+The countertop follows the curve of the trailer and faces the gorgeous panoramic windows.

 While the interior layout is set, this model does come in three different interior decor themes.
 Another fun feature is the rear door that holds additional storage and is separated from the interior by a screen.
 The main door includes a screen as well.

 Airstream also offers the Basecamp X designed for off-road use with higher ground clearance and larger tires.
-This model also has stainless steel protectors on the front of the trailer to protect from rock or other debris damage that swing out for easy cleaning.
+This model also has stainless steel protectors on the front of the trailer.
+Protectors keep rock or other debris from damaging the unit.
+The protectors swing out for easy cleaning.
 Solar stone guards also protect the front glass windows.

-Both models also offer optional tent packages that can be added onto the trailer.
+Both models also offer optional tent packages.
 These tents attach to the rear hatch and main door to extend the trailer’s livability outside.

-Those who’ve used the Basecamp rave about how easy it is to set up and appreciate the strategically placed LED lights that make setting up in the dark no hassle at all.
-They also like how easy the rear bed is to set up and like that the storage bench has rings to snap in the legs of the tables so they don’t roll around or get damaged when not in use.
+Those who’ve used the Basecamp rave about how easy it is to set up.
+They appreciate the strategically placed LED lights that make setting up in the dark no hassle at all.
+Customers also like how easy the rear bed is to set up.
+The storage bench has rings to snap in the legs of the tables so they don’t roll around or get damaged when not in use.

 11. Oliver Travel Trailers Legacy Elite II

-The final travel trailer on this list is also the longest of the small travel trailers here.
-The Legacy Elite II by Oliver Travel Trailer is a 23’6″ tandem axle travel trailer that is also the company’s most popular camper trailer.
-The Elite II has a dry weight of 4,900 lbs.
+The final small RV on our best travel trailers list is also the longest.
+Meet the Legacy Elite II by Oliver Travel Trailer, a 23’6″ tandem axle travel trailer.
+The company’s most popular camper trailer is designed to be a high-quality luxury in an off-road ready trailer.
+Easy to tow with small vehicles, Elite II has a dry weight of 4,900 lbs.

 Legacy Elite II is a four seasons trailer with two-floor plans that have either a standard rear bed (79 x 75) or twin beds in addition to the bed that converts from the side dinette.